NIMI-research/Human-IQ/README.md

    out, answer_template_for_inference, completion_tokens = langchain_impl.execute_agent(question)
    ```

-The Human-IQ framework provides several options for customization:
+The HumanIQ framework provides several options for customization:

 - **Custom Tools**: Define your own tools by creating instances of `Tool` and providing them to the `CustomToolProvider`.
 This allows you to extend the functionality of the Langchain pipeline based on your specific use case.